firefly-zero/firefly-lua/README.md

 ## SDK state

-TL;DR: Performance is not good yet and only graphics API is implemented.

 A Lua app is about 50 times slower than an equivalent [Go](https://github.com/firefly-zero/firefly-go) app.
 So, until we find a more performant solution, we recommend to use Lua only for simple demos or as an intermediate step when migrating a game from another platform.
 The latter is a good way to do a gradual migration: first rewrite runtime calls (like calls to draw a shape on the screen) and then change the syntax and code structure to Go.

-At the moment, the SDK implements only shape drawing functions and a few helper functions (randomness and logging).
-This should be sufficient for non-interactive demos, similar to [Fill Patterns](https://catalog.fireflyzero.com/peter.fp8x8).
+At the moment, the SDK doesn't implement audio API.

 ## Examples